30-Day Money Back Guarantee

 Travel Comfort Lactobacillus plantarum, Saccharomyces boulardii Start 3 days before travel, pack with ice

-Post-Antibiotic Support Lactobacillus rhamnosus, Bacillus coagulans Begin during antibiotic course, continue 2 weeks after
+Post-Antibiotic Support Lactobacillus rhamnosus, Bacillus coagulans Often used during and after antibiotic use, as tolerated

-Immune Resilience Bifidobacterium breve, Lactobacillus salivarius Combine with vitamin D, adequate sleep
+Immune Support Bifidobacterium breve, Lactobacillus salivarius Pair with vitamin D intake, adequate sleep

 Incorporating Whole Foods for Extra Nutrient Support